chairbender/gym-fantasy-football-auction/README.md

   * a value of 0 - `n-1` indicates that the owner with that index owns that player
   * a value of n indicates that the player is undrafted
   * a value of n+1 indicates that the player is the current nominee

+You probably don't want to use this encoding directly.
+I used a Keras Embedding layer in order to come up with a more useful representation.